Bestbrains/nagbert/README.md

 # TODO

-1. Extract responses from conversation steps
+~1.
+Extract responses from conversation steps~
 2. React according to responses
 3. Repeat back the settings to the user starting the nag, and make confirm y/n buttons
 4. Save a finalized nagging topic to team level json storage'